sblunt/orbitize/contributor_guidelines.md

     - modules = all lowercase
     - Classes = named with first letter uppercase
     - multi-word function names = lowercase with underscores

-This document should grow and change with our code base.
-Please revise & add anything you think is relevant!